cn2021-final/final-proj/spec.md

 - create a socket [DONE]

-- create a directory for server: `server/` [WORKING]
+- create a directory for server: `server/` [DONE]

 - create a new thread for every new client [DONE]

 ## login

-- listen for a UTF username, create a new directory if not exist [WORKING]
+- listen for a UTF username, create a new directory if not exist [DONE]
+- proceed to lobby [WORKING]

 ## lobby

-- listen for an integer, indicating the mode to perform
+- listen for an integer, indicating the mode to perform [WORKING]

 ```
 1 - list friends